igorkry/tnt4j-streams/README.md

 `RestartOnInputClose` property indicates that stream should initiate new instance of server socket if listened one gets closed or fails to accept inbound connection.

-Stream referenced object `JMXRedirectOutput` sends JSON formatted data to jKoolCloud service.
+Stream referenced object `JMXRedirectOutput` sends JSON formatted data to jKool Cloud service.

 Stream also additionally sets one TNT4J framework property `event.formatter`.
 This allows us to use customized JSON formatter and avoid additional JSON reformatting in default TNT4J data flow.